sarahciston/codingcare/posts/guide.md

 >"What I like about code collective is that it's a community of friends as well as resources.
 That's where I can feel like we're all going on a journey of learning and discovery together."
 ><footer>–Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science</footer>

-Code Collective is a self-organizing community of artists, makers, students, people from all backgrounds——especially including those who have not done much or any coding before.
+Code Collective is a self-organizing community of artists, makers, students, people from all backgrounds — especially including those who have not done much or any coding before.
 We meet regularly to develop our programming practices in a flexible, co-working, co-learning setting.

 We are artists, activists, first-gen students, never-ever coders, computer science majors, writers, dancers, linguists, neuroscientists, trans kids, queer folks, refugees, parents, staff and teachers, independent learners.
 We come from all career stages and from all levels of expertise.
 We come from many cultures, sexualities, classes, and genders.
 Many of us do not come to programming from a STEM-education pipeline (but some do).
 Our interests exceed the bounds of what our specializations offer and what our vocabularies describe.
 We all find different ways into code and community.